 A quasiconformal homeomorphism of $\hat{\C}$ is a homeomorphism $\Phi$ which is differentiable almost everywhere and satisfies

 almost everywhere for some $\mu\in L^\infty(\C)$ with $\norm{\mu}_{L^\infty(\C)}<1$.
 The function $\mu$ is called the \emph{Beltrami coefficient} of $\Phi$.
-Conversely, for all $\mu\in L^\infty(\C)$ with $\norm{\mu}_{L^\infty(\C)}$, the Beltrami equation \eqref{eq:beltrami} admits a solution in the space of quasiconformal homeomorphisms of $\hat{\C}$, and this solution is unique modulo M\"obius transformations \cite[Chapter V, Theorem 3]{Ahlfors87_QCLectures}.
-By Weyl's lemma, the associated quasiconformal map is conformal outside the support of $\mu$.
+Conversely, for all $\mu\in L^\infty(\C)$ with $\norm{\mu}_{L^\infty(\C)}<1$, the Beltrami equation \eqref{eq:beltrami} admits a solution in the space of quasiconformal homeomorphisms of $\hat{\C}$, and this solution is unique modulo post-composition by M\"obius transformations of $\hat\C$ \cite[Chapter V, Theorem 3]{Ahlfors87_QCLectures}.
+By Weyl's lemma, the associated quasiconformal map is conformal outside the support of $\mu$ (here and in what follows, we will say that a map is conformal if it is biholomorphic).
 Given the form of the Beltrami equation, a Beltrami coefficient transforms as a $(-1,1)$-tensor: under a conformal change of coordinates $f$, a Beltrami coefficient pulls back to

-The quasiconformal group acts naturally on the set of Jordan curves by $\Phi\cdot[\eta]:=[\Phi\circ\eta]$.
+The group of quasiconformal homeomorphisms $\Phi$ acts naturally on the set of Jordan curves $\eta$ by $\Phi\cdot\eta:=\Phi(\eta)$.
 Of particular interest to us will be those quasiconformal maps which are conformal away from small neighbourhoods of 0 and $\infty$.
 These can be generated by the Witt algebra, and we will construct the Witt representations as Lie derivatives along the induced vector fields.